-This will install the PowerStation RS PC Shell files and necessary drivers onto drive D (or the drive assigned to the CF card in the PCMCIA slot).
 You will be asked whether you wish to install the standard CTC AUTOEXEC.BAT and CONFIG.SYS files as part of the installation.
-CTC recommends that you answer Yes.
+CTC recommends that you answer Y for Yes.

-If you answer Yes, the existing AUTOEXEC.BAT and CONFIG.SYS files will be renamed to AUTOEXEC.OLD and CONFIG.OLD.
-If you answer No, the factory-default files will be copied to AUTOEXEC.CTC and CONFIG.CTC in the root directory of drive D, and you will need to manually update your existing AUTOEXEC.BAT and CONFIG.SYS files later.
+If you answer Yes, the existing AUTOEXEC.BAT and CONFIG.SYS files will be renamed as AUTOEXEC.OLD and CONFIG.OLD.
+If you answer No, the factory-default files will be copied as AUTOEXEC.CTC and CONFIG.CTC in the root directory of drive D, and you will need to manually update your existing AUTOEXEC.BAT and CONFIG.SYS files later.

-After the AUTOEXEC.BAT and CONFIG.SYS files have been copied to your system, installation is complete.
+13. After the AUTOEXEC.BAT and CONFIG.SYS files have been copied onto your system, press any key to continue.